tranquilit/WAPT-Documentation/source/wapt-configuration/ini-file/wapt-get.ini.rst

 * ``[wapt-host]``: repository for host packages.
 If this section does not exists, default locations will be used on the main repository.

+More information on that usage can be found here : :ref:`work_multiple_repos`

 .. note::